-- Establish the needed small-scale infrastructure to improve/guide accessibility so as to bring direct positive impact on Nature 2000 and other species and habitat types relevant for CB area - Guide tourism and recreation flows (traffic/visitors) in order to ensure nature and cultural heritage protection (e.g. elaboration and implementation of visitor management plans, visitor monitoring and channeling,) - Activities aimed at fostering protection and promotion of natural heritage - Small scale investments in visitor infrastructure and equipment improving visitor experience - research studies and pilot investments aiming at preservation and restoration of Programme area cultural heritage, including also common mobile cultural heritage - Initiatives for the valorization and promotion of cultural heritage of Programme area - Enhancing networking, knowledge platforms and exchange of innovative practices for the management of cultural heritage - Designing joint innovative approach, models and tools for the improvement of natural and cultural sites promotion (Natural Reserve, National and Regional Parks, UNESCO sites, geo-parks, etc.) as a network - Valorization of the endogenous potential of the area in all sub-regional types from Alps to the sea and rural areas in order to foster sustainable tourism growth - Coordination of land use and promotion of maritime spatial planning in order to minimize conflicts between nature conservation and tourism - Initiatives and investments aimed at fostering the accessibility to natural and cultural sites and to develop touristic attractiveness of the CBC functional areas and promotion of local quality products, such as: museum networks; common branding; green labelling; thematic & touristic routes, bike path, initiatives to promote autochthonous productions, event, joint festivals
+- Actions aimed at reducing and preventing all possible kinds of pollution (taking into consideration Directive 2008/50/EC on Air Quality Plan and other instruments/plans available) deriving from transport, port activities and eutrophication etc.; - Establish the needed small-scale infrastructure to improve/guide accessibility so as to bring direct positive impact on Nature 2000 and other species and habitat types relevant for CB area; - Guide tourism and recreation flows (traffic/visitors) in order to ensure nature and cultural heritage protection (e.g. elaboration and implementation of visitor management plans, visitor monitoring and channelling); - Activities aimed at fostering protection and promotion of natural heritage; - Small scale investments in visitor infrastructure and equipment improving visitor experience; - Research studies and pilot investments aiming at preservation and restoration of Programme area cultural heritage, including also common mobile cultural heritage; - Initiatives for the valorization and promotion of cultural heritage of Programme area - Enhancing networking, knowledge platforms and exchange of innovative practices for the management of cultural heritage; - Designing joint innovative approach, models and tools for the improvement of natural and cultural sites promotion (natural reserves, national and regional parks, UNESCO sites, geoparks, etc.) as a network; - Valorization of the endogenous potential of the area in all sub-regional types from Alps to the sea and rural areas in order to foster sustainable tourism growth; - Coordination of land use and promotion of maritime spatial planning in order to minimize

+- conflicts between nature conservation and tourism; - Initiatives and investments aimed at fostering the accessibility to natural and cultural sites and to develop touristic attractiveness of the CB functional areas and promotion of local quality products, such as: museum networks; common branding; green labelling; thematic & touristic routes, bike path, initiatives to promote autochthonous productions, event, joint festivals.